BorysekOndrej/bakalarka3/README.md

 # TLSInventory - backend

+## THIS REPOSITORY IS DEPRECATED

+This repository is deprecated in favor of https://github.com/TLSInventory/backend This one will be archived and later on deleted.

+### Original content

 This is backend of application [TLSInventory](https://github.com/TLSInventory).

 This section serves as the main API server and also contains all the scanners.